★★★★★ 9.96/10 CheckatradeFully insuredFree inspections

 Ponding water is one of the most common problems with flat roofs, and one of the most misunderstood.
 A small puddle after heavy rain might not look serious, but if water is sitting on your roof for days at a time, it can shorten the roof’s lifespan and increase the risk of leaks.

 This guide explains what ponding water is, why it happens, when it is a problem, and what can realistically be done to fix it.
+Where the falls are wrong or the covering has had its day, our flat roof repair and installation team can put it right properly.

 What Is Ponding Water on a Flat Roof?